 Exposure to asbestos can lead to various diseases affecting the lungs including mesothelioma.
 Often called “asbestos cancer,” mesothelioma is highly aggressive and is resistant to many of the standard cancer treatment options.
-The prognosis for mesothelioma patients is usually grim with the average survival time varying from 4 – 18 months after diagnosis.
+The prognosis for patients with asbestos cancer is usually grim with the average survival time varying from 4 – 18 months after diagnosis.

 Mesothelioma is a rare disease in the general population, with between two thousand and three thousand new diagnoses every year.
 However, it is not rare among those workers at companies that manufactured asbestos-containing products or workers in certain trades or industries that handled asbestos.
-More men than women are affected with the disease, with the average age at diagnosis being 60 years.
+The average age at diagnosis being 60 years.

-One problem with treating mesothelioma is that the tumor spreads along surfaces, nerves and blood vessels.
+One problem with treating this cancer is that the tumor spreads along surfaces, nerves and blood vessels.
 This makes it hard for treatment to rid the patient of all of the disease.
 Patients are often referred to specialists who work with them and their doctors to determine the best treatment.